Aaron-Bopp/TIM/40_Evergreens/My Deconstruction journey.md

 -  [[You will never be pushed to understand marginalization unless you are part of a marginalized group]]

 I have started to look other belief systems to contrast them to [[Christianity]]:
-[[The materialistic view of religions examines why humans invented and clung to religion]], but we still see religions like [[Bhuddism]] that do not focus on salvation. [[Bhuddism outlines a path and practice to end suffering, but does not promise it]].
+[[The materialistic view of religions examines why humans invented and clung to religion]], but we still see religions like [[Buddhism]] that do not focus on salvation. [[Buddhism outlines a path and practice to end suffering, but does not promise it]].

 ### <hr class="footnote"/>